KellyBeukman/Exploratory/README.md

 **Why**: Using dictionaries (`turn_left` and `turn_right`) provides minimal lookup time and makes the logic explicit and easy to verify.
 More maintainable than complex if-else statements.

 ### Set for Scent Tracking

-- **Why**: A `set` data structure provides O(1) average-case lookup and insertion, which is perfect for checking if a position has a scent marker.
+**Why**: A `set` data structure provides O(1) average-case lookup and insertion, which is perfect for checking if a position has a scent marker.
 More efficient than a list for this use case.

-### Standard Input Processing
-- **Why**: Reading from stdin makes the script flexible - it can work with files via redirection, piped input, or interactive input.
-This follows Unix philosophy and makes testing easier.

 ### Procedural Approach
-- **Why**: For this problem, a simple procedural approach with functions is sufficient.
-No need for classes or complex OOP - the problem domain is straightforward enough that functions provide clear, readable code.
+**Why**: For this problem, a simple procedural approach with functions is sufficient.
+No need for classes or complex OOP due to the problem being straightforward enough that functions provide clear, readable code.

 ## Problem Approach